colindembovsky/colindembovsky.github.io/_posts/2021-11-01-comparing-code-quality-metrics-with-code-security.markdown

 ## Consequences

 We can also contrast the _consequences_ of code quality metrics and code security being ignored.
-Going back to our Though Exercise, you may well decide to deploy code that has a B rating for some Code Quality Metric.
+Going back to our Thought Exercise, you may well decide to deploy code that has a B rating for some Code Quality Metric.
 Let's imagine that this causes the PayPal checkout experience to demonstrate some allowable erformance impact (like taking .75 seconds instead of .5 seconds to complete).
 If your quality gate for performance is .8 seconds, you're still within your performance quality gate, so while you probably do want to fix this at some stage, but the consequences of ignoring this metric are minimal.

 Let's assume no-one is going to ignore security vulnerabilities that are surfaced through tooling.
 More likely, teams are not going to be performing code security scanning regularly.
 But what are the consequences of not ensuring that the PayPal checkout experience is secure?
 What would the impact be if a customer account is hacked because of a flaw in your code?